Looking south east on 30 July – and it’s still hot and sunny

 The weather has thankfully been a little cooler today but much of the ground surface is still like concrete; a fact many of us have the blisters to prove ( if you think archaeology is a glamorous profession think again!)

 Today we’ve been concentrating our efforts on the eastern part of Trench 2.
 Most of this trench is yet to be explored.
 In the small strip immediately behind Josh (baseball cap and maroon t-shirt) in the picture below we have the remnants of the trench dug by Keiller in 1934.
 That means we can tie in his work with ours remarkably accurately.

-The team hard at work on Trench 2
+The BtM team hard at work this afternoon in Trench 2